1,000+ Opportunities

 We are so grateful to our donors and supporters who help make that possible.
 Help us, help them, and join the movement to make a difference for Indiana’s cats and dogs!
 Add this widget to your website!

-Based on current listing details, eligibility includes: Indiana-based shelters, rescues, and TNVR groups that run Trap-Neuter-Return programs for community cats.
+According to the current listing, eligibility includes: Indiana-based shelters, rescues, and TNVR groups that run Trap-Neuter-Return programs for community cats.
 Certificates are for organizations only, not individuals.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.